Click here to listen to a reading of this blog:

 What has age got to do with it?
 Does my body care if I’m twenty or eighty?
-Nope, not really!
+Unfortunately, not really!

-When a person says something like “You’re too young to have a chronic health condition”, it really hurts and I feel disbelieved.
+When a person says something like “You’re too young to have a chronic health condition”, it can hurt and I feel disbelieved.
 I feel belittled.
 It’s as if they’re saying I’m lying, or it can’t be as bad as it really is.
-And they have NO idea how bad it can be.
-How do you know how much I’ve gone through?
+And they have no idea how bad it can be.
+How can anyone else know how much I’ve gone through, except me?

-I do tell myself that most people don’t mean for their comments to come across as hurtful or insensitive, but that doesn’t make it hurt any less.
+I tell myself that most people don’t mean for their comments to come across as hurtful or insensitive, but that doesn’t really make it hurt any less.

-And thinking about the future, when I really am eighty years old, scares me.
-I’ve been really ill at twenty years old, so what on Earth could I be like when I’m a pensioner?
+And whenever I think about the future, when I really am eighty-years-old, it scares me.
+I have been really ill at twenty-years-old, so what on Earth could I be like when I’m a pensioner?
 Could my condition have progressed?
 Probably.
 Will I have developed other, linked conditions?
 It’s possible.
-Will those around me know how to medicate me when I’m no longer ‘with it’ enough to ensure I receive adequate treatment, as I’ve had to fight for, for myself so far?
+Will those around me know how to medicate me when I’m no longer ‘with it’ enough to ensure I receive adequate treatment, as I’ve had to fight for?
 It worries me to think about.

 Will I even be well enough to raise a family one day?

-No one is guaranteed a long and/or healthy life, and illness does not discriminate based on age.
+No one is guaranteed a long and or healthy life, and illness does not discriminate based on age.
 Fact.
-Don’t be so dismissive.

 Have you ever head this said to you?